khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/POC/iSTAT_Quality_Error_Study/ReadMe.md

 🔗 Data Model Considerations
 Relationships:
-Table1 → Date Table: Many-to-many (due to multiple patient tests per date)

-Table2 → Date Table: Many-to-one (used as a lookup for static test counts)
+Table1 → DateTable:
+Table1[Date] → DateTable[Date] (Many to One)

+Table2 → DateTable:
+Table2[Month #] → DateTable[Month Number] (Many to One)

+Filter Direction: Single direction from DateTable → Table1 and Table2

+This allows consistent filtering across visuals while preventing circular dependencies.

 ⚠️ Having different cardinality between the Date Table and the two sources can cause filters not to propagate consistently, especially when interacting with visuals from different tables.
 It’s best to ensure: